bcoe/sandcastle/README.md

 SandCastle
 ==========

-A simple and powerful sandbox for running untrusted JavaScript.
+A broken sandbox which cannot safely run untrusted JavaScript.

 The Impetus
 -----------